Workshops & Trainings

 That’s because conflict can be an opportunity to surface deeper issues that need to be addressed; can invite creative problem solving; can strengthen relationships; can be opportunities to learn new perspectives; and can help people move forward with a better understanding of the other person/people involved.
 When we collectively move toward embracing conflict, it can have profound ripples into the culture and organization.

-To learn more about a Program for your team, reach out to me HERE.
+To learn more about a workshop for your team, reach out to me HERE.

 We’ll schedule a meeting so I can better understand your needs and goals, and you can learn how a somatic-based approach can support your team.